Tesfa8186/Biz-Trip-App/README.md

 ## Description

-- BizTrip is single MERN-Stack application helps to users, for bussiness trip to plan, manage & resolve complexity of trip inorder to have safe journey.
+- BizTrip is single MERN-Stack application to help users for business trip.
+- Purpose of this App is to plan, manage & resolve complexity of trip inorder to have safe journey.
-- Based on OHS (WHS) safety is very important on travel, so this application created to resolve any complexity on a business trip..
+- Based on OHS (WHS) safety is very important on travel, so this application created to resolve any complexity on a business trip.

 ## User Story